ZZaccount1/love-autofuncs/README.md

 # ToDo
 - [x] All in one function
 - [x] Order system
-- [ ] Move library outside lib folder
+- [x] Move library outside the lib folder
 - [ ] Gitignore
 - [ ] Check compatibility with different love versions
 - [ ] Support for other love.callbacks